-Being part of a family as large as 9 or more means pitching in, it was something Maud Matilda Clarke (née Mills, b.
-1887) knew all about.
+Being part of a family as large as 9 or more means pitching in and this was something Maud Matilda Clarke (née Mills, 1887-1982) knew all about.
 As the second of 7 children, Maud had multiple responsibilities helping her parents around the house with laundry, food preparation and beer brewing, as well as childcare for her younger siblings.
-In Part 1 of Home and Family – which you can read here – I discussed Maud’s parents, Samuel Mills and Maria Mills (née Hughes) and the impact they had on the family unit and the homes they had in the late 19th and early 20th centuries.
+In Part 1 of Home and Family – which you can read here – I discussed Maud’s parents, Samuel Mills (1854-1930) and Maria Mills (née Hughes, 1859-1937) and the impact they had on the family unit and the homes they had in the late 19th and early 20th centuries.

 Part 2 is all about the running of the household as a family and the wonderful things that Maud learnt in her homes and chose to mention in her memoir.
 Her way of life became lost in the vacuum of time as she alludes to several times: “At this time we knew not of gramophones, radio, or television, as mother sang a lullaby in the lamp light” (5) and “There was no linoleum at that time neither was the staircase carpeted – just scrubbed.”
 (7), the lack of resources is not begrudged, behaviours were simply acclimatised.

 The day-to-day tasks within the home included mending, cleaning and cooking.
 Jane Purvis explains that these tasks were very typical for girls of working-class families in her 1989 book Hard Lessons.
 Cooking was evidently a team task in the Mills’ home.
 Maud fondly recalls how one day “Mother and Auntie [had] sausage, eggs and tomato cooked in the Dutch-oven before the fire” (42).
-Her mother and Aunt Rebecca are often mentioned in her recollections of food and household, and on one occasion her Grandmother, who she describes as “a wonderful cook” (43).
+Her mother and aunt, Rebecca Taylor (née Hughes, b.
+1862), are often mentioned in her recollections of food and household, and on one occasion, her Grandmother who she describes as “a wonderful cook” (43).

 “Auntie removes the hot wood from the oven, and the loaves in tins, are baked, as the aroma of baking bread fills the house.”
 (Clarke, 41)